kyma-project/kyma/docs/event-bus/docs/03-02-event-flow-requirements.md

 type: Details
 ---

-The Event Bus enables a successful flow of the Events in Kyma when:
+The Event Bus enables a successful flow of Events in Kyma when:

-- The [EventActivation](#details-event-flow-requirements-activate-events) is in place.
+- You have created an [EventActivation](docs/components/event-bus#concepts) controller.
-- You create a [Subscription](#details-event-flow-requirements-consume-events) Kubernetes custom resource and register the webhook for the lambda or a service to consume the Events.
+- You have created a [Subscription](/docs/components/event-bus#custom-resource-subscription)  custom resource and register the webhook for a lambda or service to consume the Events.
 - The Events are [published](#details-event-flow-requirements-event-publishing).

 ## Details